csdurfee/csdurfee.github.io/content/majority-voting-ensemble-learning.md

 4. Anyone thinking of using an ensemble should look at the amount of correlation between the responses from different classifiers.
 If the classifiers are all making basically the same mistakes, an ensemble won't help regardless of hard vs. soft voting.
 If models with very different architectures are failing in the same ways, that could be a weakness in the training data that can't be fixed by an ensemble.

 ### References
-[Bonab 2017] Bonab, Hamed; Can, Fazli (2017).
+[1] Bonab, Hamed; Can, Fazli (2017).
 "Less is More: A Comprehensive Framework for the Number of Components of Ensemble Classifiers". arXiv:1709.02925

 Tsymbal, A., Pechenizkiy, M., & Cunningham, P. (2005).
 Diversity in search strategies for ensemble feature selection.
 Information Fusion, 6(1), 83–98. doi:10.1016/j.inffus.2004.04.003